tye-hoff/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is the second project I've completed for the Software Engineering program at TripleTen.
+It was created using HTML and CSS, based on the design brief provided through the program.

 ## Project features